Adverse Market Fee FAQ

 It was a typical Wednesday after dinner two weeks ago when I got a notice about the unexpected news:

-Government sponsored enterprises (GSE), Fannie Mae and Freddie Mac announced a directive known as the Adverse Market Fee.
+Government Sponsored Enterprises (GSE), Fannie Mae, and Freddie Mac announced a directive known as the Adverse Market Fee.
 This directive will impose a 0.50% fee on all refinances.
-The directive was scheduled to go in to effect on September 1, 2020.
+These agencies have scheduled the directive to go into effect on September 1, 2020.
 In the midst of handling my usual evening routine of organizing my work for the next day, I was scrambling to handle phone calls and emails to not only understand this directive but answer questions for my clients and partners who were trying to make sense of what was happening.

-Since that time, a consortium including public interest groups, housing organizations and financial services industries responded to this surprise directive.
-As a result, this directive has been delayed until December 1, 2020.
-Additionally, the directive was modified and will exempt refinance loans with loan balances below $125,000.
+Since that time, a consortium including public interest groups, housing organizations, and financial services industries responded to this surprise directive.
+As a result, the agencies have delayed this directive until December 1, 2020.
+Additionally, the GSEs will modify the directive to exempt refinance loans with loan balances below $125,000.

 Adverse Market Fee Frequently Asked Questions

-The government sponsored entities are financial services corporations created by the United States Congress.
+The United States Congress created financial services corporations known as Government Sponsored Enterprises (GSE).
 Essentially, these entities such as Fannie Mae and Freddie Mac work as financial intermediaries to assist lenders and borrowers in housing and agriculture.